andrewscwei/retropie/README.md

 ### BIOS

-> `~/RetroPie/BIOS`
+> Location: `~/RetroPie/BIOS`

-Each emulator requires respective BIOS files to run.
+Some emulators require designated BIOS files to run.
 BIOS files are not included by default.
 Seek official docs to determine what BIOS files are required for the emulators you intend to use.

 ### ROMs

-> `~/RetroPie/roms`
+> Location: `~/RetroPie/roms`

 > Official docs: https://github.com/RetroPie/RetroPie-Setup/wiki/Transferring-Roms